fragmnineteen/vacancy_parser/README.md

-Web app using HH API to find and filter vacancies
+Web app utilizing Flask to find and filter relevant vacancies